GTNewHorizons/Railcraft-Localization/README.md

-## Welcome to Railcraft's Localization repository on GitHub
+## Welcome to Railcraft's Localization repository on GitHub (DEPRECATED)

+__THIS REPOSITORY IS DEPRECATED!
+ADD LANG ENTRIES TO RAILCRAFT ITSELF!__

 ### Submitting and editing a language file
 If you intend to submit or edit a language file, please be aware that the file must be in UTF-8 encoding without Byte-Order-Marks(BOM).